 Unique Considerations

-- Type of Property: Different properties (residential, commercial, industrial) may require different approaches and protocols.
+- Type of Property: Different types of properties (residential, commercial, industrial) may require tailored cleanup strategies and approaches.

-- Extent of Cleanup Needed: Assess whether the cleanup involves debris removal, deep cleaning, or hazardous material handling.
+- Extent of Cleanup Needed: Assessing whether the cleanup involves general debris removal, biohazard cleanup, or environmental remediation is crucial.

 Special Equipment